Things you must know before registering a Sole Proprietorship or a One-Person Company

 - Filing SPICE forms with MCA: After obtaining all the required documents, SPICE forms (INC 32, INC 33 and INC 34) has to be filed with MCA by paying the requisite fee and e-stamp duty on MOA and AOA.
 These documents will be provided as attachments in the SPICE forms.
 The director has to digitally sign the SPICE forms with his

 - Certificate of Registration: Once the SPICE forms are approved by the MCA, it will issue the Certificate of Registration of the One Person Company, which will contain the Company Identification number.
-The records of the One Person Company will be updated in the MCA records.
+The records of this Company will be updated in the MCA records.
 The director will also be issued a Director Identification Number.
 The PAN and TAN of the One Person Company will also be allotted simultaneously, once the SPICE forms are approved.

 - Bank Account: Once the Certificate of Incorporation, PAN and TAN are obtained, the One Person Company (OPC) can proceed to open a Bank Account of the Company.
 It is mandatory to open a current account in the name of the Company and deposit the initial capital subscribed by the shareholder.